vitessio/website/content/docs/advanced/vreplication.md

 ### Self-replication

-VReplication allows you the source keyspace/shard to be the same as the target.
+VReplication allows you to set the source keyspace/shard to be the same as the target.
+This is especially useful for performing schema rollouts: you can create the target table with the intended schema and vreplicate from the source table to the new target.
+Once caught up, you can cutover to write to the target table.
-This is especially useful for schema rollouts.
-In this situation, and apply on the target generates a binlog event that will be picked up by the source and sent to the target.
+In this situation, an apply on the target generates a binlog event that will be picked up by the source and sent to the target.
 Typically, it will be an empty transaction.
 In such cases, the target does not generally apply these transactions, because such an application